 Application process:

-All applications must be submitted by e-mail to the relevant Commerce Co-Chair and/or through the EngSoc Apply hiring portal.
+All applications must be submitted by e-mail to the relevant Commerce Co-Chair and/or through the EngSoc Dash hiring portal.

 All applications will be made available to the committee heads prior to the pre-interview process.